mebtte/react-lrc/README.md

 #### `recoverAutoScrollInterval`

-The interval of recovering auto scroll after user scroll.
+The interval of recovering auto scroll after user scrolling.
 It is `millisecond`, default `5000`.

+#### `onAutoScrollChange`?: ({ autoScroll: boolean }) => void

+There is a state which indicates whether or not it is auto-scroll, and which default value is `true`.
+When scrolling by user, it will be set to `false`.
+After `recoverAutoScrollInterval` milliseconds, it will be set to `true` automatically. `onAutoScrollChange` will be called when the state changed.

 ### Component `Lrc`